-Overcoming stigma26 Augustand discrimination2020in the time of2020COVID-19Description: A discussion on howCOVID-19 patients, frontlineworkers, and their families cope withstigma and discrimination.
-Bibeth Orteza (Actor, Writer, Director) Lita Malundras (Community daycare teacher) Dr. Reggie Pamugas (Vice- Chairperson, Health Action for Human Rights) Kristine Tomanan, RN (Asst.
-Prof., UP Manila College of Nursing) Coping with COVID02from private lives toSeptemberpublic concerns2020Description: A discussion onthe struggles and experiences ofCOVID-19 survivors from beinginfected with the virus.
-Iza Calzado (Actor, COVID-19 survivor) Ron Magbuhos (Development worker, documentary filmmaker, COVID-19 survivor) Casey Cruz (Spokesperson, Bayan- ST, daughter of frontliner who died of COVID-19) Dr. Joshua San Pedro (Coalition for People's Right to Health) Quo Vadis,09PhilHealth?:SeptemberExploring alternatives2020to the failing health2020insurance systemDescription: A discussion onthe inefficiencies of the currentPhilippine Health InsuranceCorporation (PhilHealth).
-Prof. Michael Tan (Medical anthropologist, Former UP Diliman Chancellor) Prof. Reginald Vallejos (SUKI spokesperson, Coordinator/Head, Development Studies Program, UP Manila) Ramon Paterno, MD (Member, Universal Health Care Study Group, UP Manila) Albert Pascual (Secretary-General, Health Alliance for Democracy) 2021 health budget at COVID-19 stimulus package: Sapat na ba para sa new normal?16Description: An evaluation of the pending proposals on the health budget and the Bayanihan to Recover as One Act, or Bayanihan 2, stimulus package.
-Sonny Africa (Executive Director, IBON Foundation) Rep. Stella Quimbo (2nd District, Marikina City) Robert Mendoza (National President, Alliance of Health Workers)
+- Bibeth Orteza (Actor, Writer, Director) - Lita Malundras (Community daycare teacher) - Dr. Reggie Pamugas (Vice-Chairperson, Health Action for Human Rights) - Kristine Tomanan, RN (Asst.
+Prof., UP Manila College of Nursing) - Iza Calzado (Actor, COVID-19 survivor) - Ron Magbuhos (Development worker, documentary filmmaker, COVID-19 survivor) - Casey Cruz (Spokesperson, Bayan-ST, daughter of frontliner who died of COVID-19) - Dr. Joshua San Pedro (Coalition for People's Right to Health) - Prof. Michael Tan (Medical anthropologist, Former UP Diliman Chancellor) - Prof. Reginald Vallejos (SUKI spokesperson, Coordinator/Head, Development Studies Program, UP Manila) - Ramon Paterno, MD (Member, Universal Health Care Study Group, UP Manila) - Albert Pascual (Secretary-General, Health Alliance for Democracy) - Sonny Africa (Executive Director, IBON Foundation) - Rep. Stella Quimbo (2nd District, Marikina City) - Robert Mendoza (National President, Alliance of Health Workers)

-Dissecting the SC decision denying the mandamus petition for mass testing Description: A discussi implications of the deni mandamus petition for ial of the Atty.
+Dissecting the SC decision denying the mandamus petition for mass testing Description: A discussion implications of the denimandamus petition for al of the Atty.
 Theodore Te (Free Legal Assistance Group) Dr. Joshua San Pedro (Coalition for People's Right to Health) Atty.
-Melanie Pinlac (National Union of People's Lawyers - NCR) Rey Valmores-Salinas (Bahaghari spokesperson, Molecular biologist and petitioner) COVID-19 in our jails Description: A discussion mishandling of COVID that quarantine arrests is steadily filling up. cases in jails Atty.
+Melanie Pinlac (National Union of People's Lawyers - NCR) Rey Valmores-Salinas (Bahaghari spokesperson, Molecular biologist and petitioner) COVID-19 in our jails Description: A discussion mishandling of COVID that quarantine arrests be steadily filling up. cases in jails Atty.
 Tony La Viña (Human rights lawyer) Atty.
-Ephraim B. Cortez (Secretary General, National Union of People's Lawyers) Fides Lim (Spokesperson, KAPATID-Families and Friends of Political Prisoners) Dr. Reggie Pamugas (Vice- Chairperson, Health Action for Human Rights) State of pandemic denial in the 2021 budget Description: A discussion the government did not COVID-19 responses of education, and the ecor 2021 proposed budget. t prioritize n health, Teddy Casiño (People's Budget Campaign) Rep. Sarah Elago (Kabataan Partylist) Kenneth Abante (Move as One Coalition) Maristela Abenojar, RN (Filipino Nurses United)
+Ephraim B. Cortez (Secretary General, National Union of People's Lawyers) Fides Lim (Spokesperson, KAPATID-Families and Friends of Political Prisoners) Dr. Reggie Pamugas (Vice-Chairperson, Health Action for Human Rights) State of pandemic denial in the 2021 budget Description: A discussion the government did not COVID-19 responses of education, and the econ 2021 proposed budget. prioritize n health, Teddy Casiño (People's Budget Campaign) Rep. Sarah Elago (Kabataan Partylist) Kenneth Abante (Move as One Coalition) Maristela Abenojar, RN (Filipino Nurses United)

 The topic for each public briefing was conceptualized, deliberated, and decided upon by the members of the CURE COVID network based on pressing issues and concerns on health, education, the economy, and public administration at the time of the pandemic.
 The network then invited panelists from different sectors and organizations to narrate their experiences regarding the issues brought by the pandemic.
 Experts and professionals were also invited to present data and insights on the experiences shared by other panelists.

 To show how effective the public briefings were in engaging the viewers, a Pearson correlation coefficient test was done between the metrics of lifetime engaged users (i.e., the number of unique users who engaged with the post in certain ways, such as commenting, liking, sharing, or clicking the post) and the lifetime unique video views solely from the network's page.
 From this test, a correlation coefficient value of 79.66% was determined.
 This suggests that an increase in the number of unique video views on the briefing is coupled with an increase in the number of likes, shares, comments, and other engagements, affirming that the briefings had a significant impact on people's level of engagement with the page itself.